sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 6/14/2022 23:31 PT_
+_Updated 6/21/2022 9:54 PT_

-The team is working on development and QA for v7.16, which will be released on June 22nd.
+v7.16 has passed regression on iOS and Android regression is underway.
+We are still tenatively on track to release tomorrow.
+Most of the team is now working on development for v7.17.

 ***